-Practice Areas: Employment Law and Human Resources, Business and Corporate Transactions, Litigation, Retail Litigation, ADA and Accessibility Lawsuit Defense, Insurance Coverage, Estate and Business Succession Planning, Special Needs Planning, Charitable Planning, Receiverships and Injunctive Proceedings, Equipment Lease Defaults, Terminations and Recoveries, Fraudulent Transfer Litigation and Recoveries, Guaranty Litigation and Recoveries, Receiverships and Injunctive Proceedings, UCC Secured Creditor Representation, Sales and Recoveries
+Practice Areas: Employment Law and Human Resources, Business and Corporate Transactions, Litigation, Retail Litigation, ADA and Accessibility Lawsuit Defense, Insurance Coverage, Special Needs Planning, Charitable Planning, Receiverships and Injunctive Proceedings, Equipment Lease Defaults, Terminations and Recoveries, Fraudulent Transfer Litigation and Recoveries, Guaranty Litigation and Recoveries, Receiverships and Injunctive Proceedings, UCC Secured Creditor Representation, Sales and Recoveries

 Ryan Curry is a Senior Attorney in the Litigation Department of the Rose Law Group, pc.
 He was born in Fort Worth, Texas.
 He grew up learning the value of providing excellent customer service from his father who owned and operated a commercial printing business in the Dallas/Fort Worth Metroplex.
 He studied marketing and international business at Texas A&M University and obtained an MBA with a concentration in Customer Relationship Management from Baylor University.
 He graduated from Texas A&M University School of Law in 2007 after serving as an active participant in Moot Court and Mock Trial.
 During his time in law school, he also served as an officer for several student organizations and as the captain of the rugby team.